britt-young/code-keeper/README.md

 ## Installation
 Live Application can be found at [https://code-keeper1.onrender.com](https://code-keeper1.onrender.com) Code Keeper is a browser-supported web app AND an installable PWA.
 Upon visiting the deployed web app, users will have the option to install the app locally.
-After installation, users can create a desktop app and use offline.
+After installation, users can create a desktop app and use it offline.

 ## Usage